adamwpryor/consulting_doc_builder/README.md

 The workflow is initiated by interacting with the `@@PryorConsultingDocumentsHelper`.
 It will present a menu of options to guide you to the correct specialized bot based on your position in the project lifecycle.

 For example, to start a new proposal, you would select the option that directs you to the `@@PryorConsultingProjectCharterBuilder`.
+To finalize an approved proposal into a contract, you would use the `@@PryorConsultingSOWBuilder`.

 ## Contributing